twilio/video-quickstart-android/README.md

 # Insert the URL from ngrok
 ACCESS_TOKEN_SERVER=http://localhost:3000

-# Inform apps you want to use a token server
+# Inform quickstart you want to use a token server
 USE_TOKEN_SERVER=true
 ```